royneary/painless-gnunet/tutorial_debian9.md

 Now we add a public `A` record to our zone.
 It has the name "ccc", a value of "195.54.164.39" and it never expires.
 ```
-$ gnunet-namestore -z myzone -a -e never -p -t A -n ccc -V 195.54.164.39
+$ gnunet-namestore -z myself -a -e never -p -t A -n ccc -V 195.54.164.39
 ```

 Now we can query that record using the command line tool `gnunet-gns`.

 ```
-$ gnunet-gns -u ccc.myzone
+$ gnunet-gns -u ccc.myself
-ccc.myzone:
+ccc.myself:
 Got `A' record: 195.54.164.39
 ```

 So it worked!
-Now you can try to type "ccc.myzone" into your browser and see what website is behind the IP address.
+Now you can try to type "ccc.myself" into your browser and see what website is behind the IP address.

 # Uninstall GNUnet and its dependencies
 ```